 Average revenue per square foot

-Lower average revenue per square foot can result from several factors, including a weak or unclear business model, which could lead to lower retail space utilization.
+Remember, low average revenue per square foot can come from several factors, including but not limited to a weak or unclear business model that results in low retail space utilization.

 Now let’s move to EBIT (earnings before interest and tax) margins.